 Consumers need reassurance about ethical use and safety related to AI.
 One way to address these concerns is with Explainable AI or XAI.
 Explainable AI creates more transparency into how AI makes its decisions and gives healthcare workers the tools they need to effectively communicate the risks and benefits of the treatments that AI can offer.

-Watch Claire Walsh, Excella’s Director of Engineering and Services, discuss why it’s essential that healthcare providers implement explainable AI to communicate AI’s role in medical intervention to minimize patient’s hesitations around these emerging technologies.
+Watch Claire Walsh, Excella’s VP of Engineering and Services, discuss why it’s essential that healthcare providers implement explainable AI to communicate AI’s role in medical intervention to minimize patient’s hesitations around these emerging technologies.

 We have all been horrified by the news about the rise in violent attacks against...

 At 8:57 a.m., my wife and I launched our browsers and went to the District of Columbia’s website...